21 Indian Ocean Facts : You Might Not Know

 World Geopolitics

-A country that has a secured position in the Indian Ocean would be viable for other littoral nations located on the coastline of the Indian Ocean, like the countries in the middle east, Africa, and South Asia.
+A country that has a secured position in the Indian Ocean would be viable for other littoral nations located on the coastline of the Indian Ocean, like the countries in the Middle East, Africa, and South Asia.
 After the end of World War II, countries focused on internal security and economic issues.

 The Indian Ocean Has A Unique Climate.